LincolnKoskela/Klondike/README.md

 - Latest edits -- adding display methods `toDisplay()` to the piles for playable board view
 - Tableau toDisplay was tested and complete. `toDisplay()` functions are complete.
 - There is minor bug with Card.java `toDisplay()` function not working when other classes try to call the function.
 May temporarily edit `Card.toString()` function to represent toDisplay function.
-- Currently working on adding to gameEngine basic functionalities and will get into more complex logic as I build upon the class.
+- **Currently** working on adding to gameEngine basic functionalities and will get into more complex logic as I build upon the class.
 Also need gameEngine to deal inital board to test Boards display.
+- Found another bug not just with `toDisplay()` but also now `deck.getSize()` and also noticed old functions that I deleted are popping up.
+Pausing until I debug this issue.

 ## Features
 - Object Oriented Design